"People who write about spring training not being necessary have never tried to throw a baseball." - Sandy Koufax

 - Cleveland Indians - Goodyear Ballpark - Goodyear, AZ

-- Colorado Rockies - Salt River Fields at Talking Stick - Salt River Pima-Maricopa Indian Community
+- Colorado Rockies - Salt River Field at Talking Stick - Salt River Pima-Maricopa Indian Community, AZ

 - Kansas City Royals - Surprise Stadium - Surprise, AZ